Venetoclax (Venclexta™)

 Peripheral Edema

 Peripheral edema is swelling of the extremities caused by the retention of fluid.
 It can cause swelling of the hands, arms, legs, ankles, and feet.
 The swelling can become uncomfortable.
-Notify your oncology care team if you are experiencing any new or worsening swelling.
+Tell your provider if you are having any new or worsening swelling.

 Reproductive Concerns

-Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
-Effective birth control is necessary during treatment and for at least 30 days after treatment.
-Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
+Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant while on this medication.
+Effective birth control for women is necessary during treatment and for at least 30 days after treatment.
+Even if your menstrual cycle stops, you could still be fertile and conceive.
+Men should talk with their provider about the need for birth control.
 You should not breastfeed while taking this medication or for 1 week after your last dose.